Generic-Wizard-DH2413/wizzyworks-bridge/README.md

 # WizzyWorks Bridge

 A Python application that bridges WebSocket communication with ArUco marker detection.
 The system listens for ArUco marker IDs via WebSocket, then monitors a video feed for those specific markers.
-When a marker is detected and remains stable (not moving) for a specified duration, it triggers a custom action.
+When a marker is detected, it triggers a custom action.

 ## Features